okamotomiak/PWA-Project-Tracker/README.md

 - **createRecurringTasksSheet** – creates or refreshes a "Recurring Tasks" sheet for scheduling repeating tasks in the active spreadsheet.
 - **initializeAllSheets** – sets up the Project Tracking, Recurring Tasks, and Owners sheets in the active spreadsheet.
 - **initializeOwnersSheet** – recreates the Owners sheet with `Owner`, `Email`, `First Name`, and `Last Name` columns.
+- **sendReminders** – emails each owner a list of their active projects and recurring tasks.
+Owners without active projects are skipped and projects marked **Done** are omitted from the emails.

 All creation scripts now apply data validation drop-downs.
 Priority and Status columns use predefined lists while Owner selections reference the **Owners** sheet.